pupil-labs/pupil-docs/alpha-lab/aoi-sam/index.md

 </a>
 </div>

-2. Upload your reference image, type the objects, you would like to segment, separated by a dot (e.g. car . flag) and press on the segment button.
+2. Upload your reference image, prompt the objects you would like to segment, separated by a dot (e.g. bottle . label) and press on the segment button.
-3. After previewing the results, you can write your enrichment URL and your token, then click on submit to Cloud.
+3. After previewing the results, write your enrichment URL and token, then click on submit to Pupil Cloud.

-## Results
+## Segmented AOIs Ready To Go in Cloud

-Upon completing the automated AOI mask creation process, you'll achieve pixel-perfect masks for your enrichments.
+Upon completing the automated AOI mask creation process, you'll achieve finely segmented masks for your enrichments.
 These precision-crafted masks are then ready for use in Cloud.
 See below some examples:

 | ![An AOI heatmap showing time to first fixation over 150 bottles in a supermarket.](./bottles.webp) | ![Perfectly segmented Areas Of Interest over cars and a flag.](./cars.webp) |
 | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |